- NIFA/National staff

 I have an idea for a grant project.
 How do I learn more about SARE grants?

-Visit the Apply for a Grant page to see what types of grants SARE offers, and what type might be most appropriate for you.
+Visit the Grants page to see what types of grants SARE offers, and what type might be most appropriate for you.
 SARE grants are administered by its four regional offices.
 If you have in-depth questions about SARE grants, please contact your SARE regional office.

 How can I learn more about the educational resources available through SARE?

-All educational resources are available through the SARE Learning Center, and are organized by resource type and topic.
+All educational resources are available in the Resources and Learning section of our website, and are organized by resource type and topic.
 Resources are also accessible via site search, located in the upper right of this page.

 In addition, visit the projects database and search through the thousands of project reports that have been submitted by SARE grantees over the years.